JEKO10/Event/README.md

 I added Jest for testing my React components and pages.

-So far I have created tests for Footer, Header, Social, Sidebar, SinglePageNav, SinglePageHeader, MainContainer, News, SingleNew, and Survey components.
+I have created tests for every component and page.